anvaka/pm/README.md

 | `E`  | Roll left  |`F` | Fly down|
 | `L`  | Toggle links  | `Shift` | Hold it to slow down |

-If you are browsing from the phone:

-* One finger touch - move forward
-* Two fingers touch - move backward
-* Rotate device to control the view port

 # Visualizations